JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="No Manual Testers"></div>
 ### No Manual Testers
 Too often large development companies have qa teams that are just squads of manual testers.
 Manual testing should be though of as the enemy and avoided.
 Anything worth testing manually can and should be automated with Protractor.
-If you currently have manual testers, teach them the ways of Protractor.
+If you currently have manual testers, teach them the ways of Protractor so that can contribute to the automated testing effort.

 ---